Lot 596

 Footnote

-After the model of Inigo Jones (1573–1652) attributed to John Michael Rysbrack (1694–1770) at Chiswick House, London.
-Carved in Portland stone, the statue was commissioned by Lord Burlington along with a companion figure of Andrea Palladio which now flank the entrance portico.
+After the model of the architect Inigo Jones (1573–1652) attributed to John Michael Rysbrack (1694–1770) at Chiswick House, London.
+That figure, carved in Portland stone, was commissioned by Richard Boyle, 3rd Earl of Burlington along with a companion figure of Andrea Palladio which now flank the entrance portico.
+They were at Burlington House until 1729 and then moved to the newly completed villa at Chiswick.

 As part of works to Gilmerton House, East Lothian, in December 1808, 'a new chimney piece of statutory marble' was supplied by W. and C. Gowan of Abbeyhill, Edinburgh.